BasicPixel/py-yt-downloader/README.md

 # py-yt-downloader

-a simple CLI Youtube video / playlist downloader using python
+a simple CLI Youtube video / playlist downloader using python with pytube module.